Moufang Patterns and Geometry of Information

 Similarly, in Sec.~6.3 we recall the result of of [HMPS18] on the construction of perfect tensors from Lagrangian subspaces in general position with respect to the Darboux decomposition.
 In Sec.~6.4 we show how the results summarised in Sec.~6.2 and 6.3 extend to the case of characteristic $2$ that was not treated in [HMPS18].

 In Sec.~6.5 we introduce a new construction of code loops based on almost-symplectic vector spaces over finite fields.
-We show that the condition for these loops to be Moufang is naturally expressed in terms of Hochschild and cyclic cohomology.
+We describe the Moufang condition for these loops in terms of the construction of [GriPir18] of free Moufang loops in the variety generated by code loops.
 In Section~6.6 we prove that the symplectic CRSS algorithm for constructing quantum codes from classical codes extends to the case of almost--symplectic code loops.
 In Sec.~6.7 we show that the construction of perfect tensors from Lagrangians also extends to the case of almost--symplectic code loops, when the almost-symplectic structure is locally conformally symplectic.
 This condition ensures that a version of the Darboux decomposition can still be obtained, hence the general position property of Lagrangians that gives the perfect tensor condition.
 In Sec.~6.8 we discuss networks of perfect tensors and the associated entanglement entropy function.
 We also recall the equivalence of categories between loops and Latin square designs and the subcategory of central Latin square designs that corresponds to Moufang loops.

 Finally, in Sec.~6.9 we show that the construction of perfect tensors obtained in Sec.~6.7 determines a tensor network on a subgraph of the graph associated to the Latin square design of the almost-symplectic code loop.
 In Sec.~6.10 we recall the formalisms of chamber systems associated to loops and their Latin square designs and their relation to buildings, and formulate some questions on the possible construction of tensor networks on these chamber systems and buildings and their possible holographic properties.